Onion-Ninja/IDK/README.md

 # Example Repository

-This is my first Repo
+This is my first Repo, so there's nothing worthwhile here.
+I'm just learning to use git.
-Second change: Added an html file
+Second change: Added an html file.